Local sensitivity-preserving random data down-sampling for experimental design: Introduction

 {As such, the novelty of our work lies in establishing this new perspective on qualitative experimental design in a rather general framework.
 With this new perspective, we propose a concrete algorithmic pipeline to numerically execute this data selection through sampling.}

-The integration of probabilistic methods to design tasks is currently in its fancy and has been studied for instance in \cite{buithan2022bridging,manohar2018datadriven} for matrix sketching techniques for the input-to-output map or a low rank basis representation of the data, respectively.
-In a Bayesian optimal design setting, a data and model adapted random mask for MRI data acquisition could be constructed in \cite{orozco2024probabilistic}.
-Further interesting applications can be found in elliptic solution operator learning \cite{BoulleTownsend_2023_LearnEllipticPDERandLA,boulle2023elliptic} from random input data on the basis of the randomized singular value decomposition.
-In~\cite{jin2024uniquereconstructiondiscretizedinverse}, the authors examined the same question in a different light, where they used the sketching methods to study how many variables can be stably recovered when the experiments are fixed.
+Probabilistic methods have been shown to reduce sampling complexity of inverse problems \cite{SimonesPaper} and their integration into design tasks is an emerging topic that has been studied for instance in \cite{buithan2022bridging,manohar2018datadriven} where the authors used matrix sketching techniques and a low-rank basis representation of the data, respectively.
+In a Bayesian optimal design setting, a data and model adapted random mask for MRI data acquisition could be constructed in \cite{orozco2024probabilistic} and \cite{Eswar_Rao_Saibaba} applied column subset selection after an initial random down-sampling to reduce computational complexity.
+Further interesting applications can be found in elliptic solution operator learning \cite{BoulleTownsend_2023_LearnEllipticPDERandLA,boulle2023elliptic} from random input data on the basis of the randomized singular value decomposition. \cite{jin2024uniquereconstructiondiscretizedinverse} examined the same question in a different light, where they used the sketching methods to study how many variables can be stably recovered when the experiments are fixed.

-The two main technical pillars of our proposed method is the matrix sketching, and probability sampling method.
+The two main technical pillars of our proposed method are the matrix sketching, and sampling method.
 We briefly review them in \Cref{ssec:MatrixSketching} and \Cref{ssec:BayesianSamplingAlgos} respectively.
-In \Cref{sec:generalProgram} we turn back to the problems~\eqref{eqn:optimization}-\eqref{eqn:optimization_c}, and examine their \glspl{fim}' relation around the global minimum.
-The problem will be cast in one that invites direct use of random sketching.
-Such application to our context is discussed in \Cref{ssec:sampling} that will lead to a very concrete down-sample strategy.
-Theoretical guarantees will be provided also in this section.
+In \Cref{sec:generalProgram} we return to the problems~\eqref{eqn:optimization}-\eqref{eqn:optimization_c}, and examine the relation between their associated \glspl{fim} around the global minimum.
+The problem will be {re}cast { to} invite direct use of random sketching. {This leads to a very concrete down-sample strategy and provides theoretical guarantees,} as discussed in \Cref{ssec:sampling}.
 To execute this strategy, practical considerations about sampling choices also play a vital role, and they are discussed in \Cref{ssec:PracticalConsiderations}.
 In \Cref{sec:applicationtoSchroedinger}, we apply this general program to the potential reconstruction problem for the Schr\"odinger equation, and we conclude the article in \Cref{sec:Discussion}.